5cover/portfolio/doc/scratch.md

 a marvel of engineering. a timeless lesson for all of us programmers.

-### The Mercs argue about programming languages
+## Project: The Mercs argue about programming languages

 Script & video

-### Make compatible with older browers

-provide replacement for lh unit

-among other things.

-to make it work on IUT's PCs.

-## fix color change on hover of some cards

-links disappear sometimes

-## use Cody to make code backwards compatible

-Objective is to make it work okay on the IUT's fina

-## fix icon alignment in buttons
+## English translation

+currently translating definitions.json and adding missing keys

+translate and add other files